 High-Cost Claim Suspension

 For all of these categories of service (professional, inpatient and pharmacy claims), the Department monitors claims submitted under these benefit programs.
-If claims are submitted that appear to be inconsistent with the benefit, the provider may be contacted to gather more information.
+If submitted claims that appear to be inconsistent with the benefit, the provider may be contacted to gather more information.
 Claims over a certain amount will be suspended until the Department can review the claim.
 Once the claim is reviewed to ensure appropriate utilization, it will be paid.
 There may be a delay in payment of up to three weeks.

 - For claims that price at the detail level:

-- The Department will suspend high-cost Family Planning claims when the professional, professional crossover, inpatient, or inpatient crossover claim line dollar amount exceeds $1500, when the claim/claim line is not an emergency and is determined to be a family planning service.
+- The Department will suspend high-cost Family Planning claims when the professional, professional crossover, inpatient or inpatient crossover claim line dollar amount exceeds $1500 when the claim/claim line is not an emergency and is determined to be a family planning service

 - For claims that price at the header level: